At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description carefully to understand the responsibilities and requirements of a Personal Advisor.
+Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of a Personal Advisor.
 Tailor your application to highlight relevant experiences that demonstrate your ability to support young people transitioning out of care.

 Showcase Your Compassion: In your cover letter, emphasise your enthusiasm and compassion for working with young people.
 Share specific examples from your past experiences that illustrate your ability to connect with and support individuals in challenging situations.